new92/InstaTools/Tracker/README.md

 # Tracker 👻
 Tracker is a python script which keeps track the followers and/or the followings of a user.

 > If you like this repository feel free to star and/or fork it.
-It really helps me to continue creating tools like these.
+It really helps me to continue creating repos like these.

 ## Why Tracker ? 🤔
 Tracker offers **live and one-time tracking**, **data storage** and **easy to use**.